TOGAS

 In 2022, the European Commission released ‘Europe’s Beating Cancer Plan’, which identified the urgent need for a new screening programme for stomach cancer.
 This led to the creation of the TOGAS research group.

-TOGAS is an EU-funded research group that aims to provide the missing evidence base to create Europe’s most cost-effective screening strategy.
+TOGAS is an EU-funded research group that aims to provide the missing evidence base to create Europe’s most cost-effective gastric cancer screening strategy.
 The University of Latvia is co-ordinating the TOGAS project, which involves a collaboration between 20 expert research partners in 14 countries across Europe.

 This project is one of three studies the group is currently involved in to reduce stomach cancer through an effective screening programme.
 The results from this project will help policymakers incorporate stomach cancer screening into their healthcare priorities while balancing its feasibility and cost-effectiveness.